-- b.
+b.
 Verify that there are no local nnmcluster nodes present except the one marked (SELF).
-There might be one or more remote nodes present. - c.
-Run exit or quit to stop the interactive nnmcluster process you started in step a. - 11.
-Complete the following steps on the former active NNMi management server to disable application failover temporarily: - a.
-Edit the following file: - Windows: %NNM_SHARED_CONF%\props\nms-cluster.properties - Linux: \$NNM SHARED CONF/props/nms-cluster.properties - b.
-Comment out the com.hp.ov.nms.cluster.name parameter. - c.
-Save your changes. - 12.
-Upgrade the former active NNMi management server to NNMi 11-50 by following the instructions in 2.
+There might be one or more remote nodes present.

+c.
+Run exit or quit to stop the interactive nnmcluster process you started in step a.

+- 11. Complete the following steps on the former active NNMi management server to disable application failover temporarily: - a.
+Edit the following file: - Windows: %NNM_SHARED_CONF%\props\nms-cluster.properties - Linux: \$NNM_SHARED_CONF/props/nms-cluster.properties - b.
+Comment out the com.hp.ov.nms.cluster.name parameter.

+12. Upgrade the former active NNMi management server to NNMi 12-50 by following the instructions in 2.
 Installing and Uninstalling NNMi.

-After upgrade installation, please migrate to the PKCS #12 repository on the former active NNMi management server by using the steps in 10.2 Configuring an Upgraded NNMi Environment to Use the New Keystore.
+If the certificate repository is not already migrated to the PKCS#12 repository, after upgrade installation, please migrate to the PKCS #12 repository on the former active NNMi management server by using the steps in 10.2 Configuring an Upgraded NNMi Environment to Use the New Keystore.

-Now you have two servers running NNMi 11-50, but they are still independent because the databases are not synchronized.
+Now you have two servers running NNMi 12-50, but they are still independent because the databases are not synchronized.

 - 13. Complete the following steps on the former active NNMi management server: - a.
 Run the ovstop command. - b.
-Edit the following file: - Windows: %NNM SHARED CONF%\props\nms-cluster.properties - Linux: \$NNM SHARED CONF/props/nms-cluster.properties - c.
-If you have upgraded from version 11-10, type in the value of the com.hp.ov.nms.cluster.name parameter.
+Edit the following file: - Windows: %NNM_SHARED_CONF%\props\nms-cluster.properties - Linux: \$NNM_SHARED_CONF/props/nms-cluster.properties c.
+If you have upgraded from version 11-50, type in the value of the com.hp.ov.nms.cluster.name parameter.

-If you have upgraded from version 11-10, the commented-out properties are not preserved, so you must retype the cluster name.
+If you have upgraded from version 11-50, the commented-out properties are not preserved, so you must retype the cluster name.

-- d.
-Uncomment the com.hp.ov.nms.cluster.name parameter. - e.
-Save your changes. - 14.
-Run either the ovstart command or the nnmcluster -daemon command on the former active NNMi management server.
+d.
+Uncomment the com.hp.ov.nms.cluster.name parameter.

+e.
+Save your changes.

+- 14. Run either the ovstart command or the nnmcluster -daemon command on the former active NNMi management server.
 It is now the active cluster node. - 15.
 Instruct the operators to begin using the active cluster node to monitor the network.